rhuang10/lobsterdata-ssh/README.md

 ## IMPORTANT: PLEASE DO NOT RUN MULTIPLE BATCH TASKS IN ONE ACCOUNT.
-THE PROGRAM MIGHT CRASH!.
+THE PROGRAM MIGHT CRASH!
 This is for protecting the resources for other LOBSTER users.
 If you really need to accelerate the construction for a good reason, please contact me.

 # Construct LOB on lobsterdata server
 This manual instroduce the steps of constucting LOBSTER limit order book data, using the `lobBatch` tool on LOBSTER server.